ch-e-mistry/rpi-owncloud-backup/README.md

 This is a little bash script to able to **make an offline backup** from a specific folder **to a plugged in disk(s)**.

-For my specific case it s a solution to be able to make backup(s) by the customer from a Raspberry Pi used as an Owncloud server.
+For my specific case it s a solution to be able to make backup(s) by the end-user from a Raspberry Pi used as an Owncloud server.

 ## Table of contents